ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 | FDB example  | ![TIA image of control module FB_PE_Reset ](../Ad06/Images/TIA-FB_PE_Reset.jpg)  |
 | More simple example  | ![Simple image of control module FB_PE_Reset ](../Ad06/Images/SimpleFB_PE_Reset.jpg)  |

-## Two-point controller with hysteresis
+### Two-point controller with hysteresis

-A **two-point controller with hysteresis** uses an on-off switch to switch an actuator either on or off in function of a measure physical unit (= measured value x) and the desired physical unit (= setpoint W).
+A **two-point controller with hysteresis** uses an on-off controller to switch an actuator either on or off in function of a measure physical unit (= measured value x) and the desired physical unit (= setpoint W).

 A **two-point controller with hysteresis** is consequently an on-off circuit with extra functionality like:
 - The result of the controller (oY) is also offered inverted (oY_NOT)